Global Week of Action Act4SDGs

 - Africa: Africa CSW Working Group (AWG).
 GCAP Africa is one of the three co-chairs.

 - Asia: Asia Civil Society Partnership for Sustainable (APSD).
 GCAP Asia is represented in the ADSD steering committee and hosts the secretariat.

 - Europe: SDG Watch Europe.
-GCAP Europe is represented in the steering group, is co-chair of Strand 3 and co-hosts the secretariat in rotation with other members.
+GCAP Europe is represented in the steering group and co-hosts the secretariat in rotation with other members.